-(2) A copy of the disqualification notice shall also be sent to the bureau of state hearings, ODJFS and to the appropriate fraud control specialist.
+(2) A copy of the disqualification notice shall also be sent to state hearings and to the appropriate fraud control specialist.

 (B) The notice shall be mailed or personally delivered no later than five workdays after the local agency's receipt of the administrative disqualification hearing decision, court decision, waiver or consent agreement upon which disqualification is to be based.

 (1) The name of the individual to be disqualified.